Best Arm Identification for Stochastic Rising Bandits: Numerical Validation

-\textbf{Description}~~ To assess the quality of the recommendation $\hat{I}^*$ provided by our algorithms, we consider a synthetic \settingnameshort setting, where the arms satisfy Assumption~\ref{ass:risingconcave}.
-Figure~\ref{fig:syntheticsetting} shows the evolution of the expected values of the arms w.r.t.~the number of pulls.
-In particular, the setting consists in $K = 5$ arms whose average rewards increase with the number of pulls.
-We remark that, in this setting, the optimal arm changes depending on whether $T \in [1, 185]$ or $T>185$.
-The reward realizations are generated by adding to the above function a zero-mean Gaussian noise with standard deviation $\sigma = 0.01$.
-We average the results of $100$ runs and show $95\%$ confidence intervals as shaded areas.
+\textbf{Setting.}~~To assess the quality of the recommendation $\hat{I}^*(T)$ provided by our algorithms, we consider a synthetic Gaussian \settingnameshort with $K = 5$ and $\sigma = 0.01$.
+Figure~\ref{fig:syntheticsetting} shows the evolution of the expected rewards of the arms w.r.t.~the number of pulls.
+In this setting, the optimal arm changes depending on whether $T \in [1, 185]$ or $T \in (185, +\infty)$.
+Thus, when the time budget is close to $185$, the problem is more challenging since the optimal and second-best arms expected rewards are close to each other.
+For this reason, the BAI algorithms are less likely to provide a correct recommendation compared to when the time budgets make the expected rewards well separated.
+We first compare the analyzed algorithms $\mathfrak{A}$ in terms of empirical error probability $\overline{e}_T(\bm{\nu},\mathfrak{A})$ and empirical simple regret $\overline{r}_T(\bm{\nu},\mathfrak{A})$ (the smaller, the better), \ie the empirical counterpart of $e_T(\bm{\nu},\mathfrak{A})$ and ${r}_T(\bm{\nu},\mathfrak{A})$.
+The results we present are averaged over $100$ runs, with time budgets $T \in [100, 3200]$.